Comparing The 10 Best Video CDN Providers for Live Streaming [2023]

 What is a Video Content Delivery Network (CDN)?

-content delivery network (CDN) exists to deliver content via the internet.
+A content delivery network (CDN) exists to deliver content via the internet.
 This content can come in text, images, videos, and much more.
 The use of a content delivery network happens most often when a business is trying to distribute large files.
 Video CDNs are necessary for the transmission of media files.

-Even a short, relatively low-resolution video requires much more storage space (at rest) has greater bandwidth consumption (in transit) than other data types.
+Even a short, relatively low-resolution video requires much more storage space (at rest) and has greater bandwidth consumption (in transit) than other data types.
 Content delivery network providers exist to help you cope with this.
 Videos use a lot of data, and video CDN helps ensure that you can transmit that data.

 As more and more businesses move to remote work and stay in touch with their customer base via the internet, a reliable CDN provider is essential.
 A video CDN can be compared to a series of cell phone towers that ping one another for optimal signals.
 A video CDN is a method for transmitting your videos over long distances.